pixelpicosean/lesser-panda/README.md

 which lead me to build games in a more functional and component based way, while panda engine is moving forward to the traditional OOP style :(

-## Note

-It uses a customed version of Pixi.js without "mesh" and "filters".

 ## License

 LesserPanda is released under the [MIT License](http://opensource.org/licenses/MIT), the same